akshaykhale1992/TinyPHP/README.md

   ## How to add more Pages?

-  Right now only home and about pages are there in the framework, if you want to add more pages you can do that by simply adding the method in *controllers/Controller.php*.
-  The method name will be dependent on the URL
+  Right now only home and about pages are there in the framework, if you want to add more pages you can do that by simply adding the methods in *controllers/Controller.php*.
+The method name will be dependent on the URL.

   Eg. If you want contact URL to be active then you can add following method in *Controller.php*

   ```
-  public function about()
+  public function contact()
   {
 	  return $this->renderer->render('contact', []);
   }
   ```

-  along with the method you will need to add `contact.blade.php` file in views folder, after that you will be able to visit [http://localhost:8000/contact](http://localhost:8000/contact) page.
+  along with the method you will need to add `contact.blade.php` file in views folder, after that you will be able to visit [http://localhost:8000/contact](http://localhost:8000/contact) page untill then it will render errors/404.blade.php file.

   If you want to add *localhost:8000/about/me* then you will have to add method with name `about_me` in Controller.php.